778569/Spam-Classification-using-NLP/README.md

 1. We start a with data set with X and Y value (X – SMS and Y- Spam or Ham value)<br>
 2. Do preprocessing <br>
 3. Do Feature Extraction<br>
-4. Device data set into two potion (Traning – Have X and Y ) – Train and Test data- Split ratio 80 and 20<br>
+4. Device data set into two potion (Traning – Have X and Y ) – Train and Test data- Split ratio 80 and 20
-5. Using Train data , Input to a ML model<br>
+5. Using Train data , Input to a ML model
-6. ML model –m Will Learn relation about X and Y<br>
+6. ML model –m Will Learn relation about X and Y
 7. And We gave only the X to ML model and Ask to predict What is Y.
 8. Model Predict some Y and We compare Y with the Actual Y
 9. How many of them are correct?